DorothyTamYiLing/GWarrange/documents/tutorials.md

 <img width="904" alt="Screenshot 2023-05-07 at 9 48 39 PM" src="https://user-images.githubusercontent.com/34043893/236681684-c2a4eaf5-0460-4243-8d3c-f87988834efa.png">

-Height of arrows corresponds to proporiton of case/control genomes.
+Height of arrows corresponds to proportion of case/control genomes.

 2) Plotting intact kmers without N for visualising sequence content of rearrangement :

-Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) were plotted.
-Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) were kept for plotting (as shown in *kmer4plot.txt files).
+Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) are plotted.
+Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) are kept for plotting (as shown in *kmer4plot.txt files).

-Plot of intact kmers that showed rearrangements in two genome regions that were significantly associated with structural phenotype.
+Plot of intact kmers that show rearrangements in two genome regions that are significantly associated with structural phenotype.

 ![myNoNintactk_rev0fwd1](https://user-images.githubusercontent.com/34043893/231439466-2dce018c-89f4-4873-a4a2-486f655af203.png)